stellar/freighter/docs/docs/guide/gettingStarted.md

 slug: /
 ---

-To get started, you'll need both the Lyra extension and the API needed to integrate with it.
+To get started, you'll need both the Freighter extension and the API needed to integrate with it.

-### Install the Lyra extension.
+### Install the Freighter extension.

 You'll want a local version of the extension to test with.

-- Head over to the [Chrome extension store](https://chrome.google.com/webstore/category/extensions?hl=en) and install Lyra into your browser.
+- Head over to the [Chrome extension store](https://chrome.google.com/webstore/category/extensions?hl=en) and install Freighter into your browser.

-### Install Lyra API
+### Install Freighter API

 Now we need a way to communicate with the extension.
-To facilitate this, we create a Javascript library called Lyra-API that will let you send and receives messages from the extension.
+To facilitate this, we create a Javascript library called Freighter-API that will let you send and receives messages from the extension.

-- Install the module using npm: `npm install @stellar/lyra-api`
+- Install the module using npm: `npm install @stellar/freighter-api`

 or

-- Install the module using yarn: `yarn add @stellar/lyra-api`
+- Install the module using yarn: `yarn add @stellar/freighter-api`